Stokes problem

 In fluid dynamics, Stokes problem also known as Stokes second problem or sometimes referred to as Stokes boundary layer or Oscillating boundary layer is a problem of determining the flow created by an oscillating solid surface, named after Sir George Stokes.
-This is considered one of the simplest unsteady problem that have exact solution for the Navier-Stokes equations.
+This is considered one of the simplest unsteady problems that has an exact solution for the Navier–Stokes equations.
 In turbulent flow, this is still named a Stokes boundary layer, but now one has to rely on experiments, numerical simulations or approximate methods in order to obtain useful information on the flow.

-Flow descriptionLagerstrom, Paco Axel.
-Laminar flow theory.
-Princeton University Press, 1996.